 Driver Wellbeing | How To Keep Fit and Healthy On The Road

 As a private hire driver, it’s very important to make sure you keep yourself in good condition.
-From eating well, to driving with the correct posture, these can have a significant impact on your long term health.
-That’s why the team here at Otto Car have come up with some quick helpful tips for some long terms gains!
+From eating well, to driving with the correct posture, these can have a significant impact on your long-term health.
+That’s why the team here at Otto Car has come up with some quick helpful tips for some long terms gains!

 Driver fatigue is one of the biggest health and safety concerns within the road transport sector.
 The Highway Code recommends taking a break (of at least 15 minutes) every two hours.
 Two hours needs to be the maximum period of time without a break from driving.
 Following these guidelines will help reduce fatigue and driver mistakes.

 Whilst you’re on the road, you may be working long shifts and eating well might be not readily available.
 It’s very important to eat well, as not only does diet affect your health, it can also affect your performance whilst driving.
 The easier option may be to snack at a fast food outlet for something quick and filling, but long term this isn’t a healthy solution.

 Consider bringing a home-prepared meal or drinks along with you while you work.
 Bring a cool bag with a couple of ice packs.
 This method can not only save you money, but it also means you have more control over what you are eating, and can ensure that you’re getting lots of nutrients instead of consuming an excess of salt and saturated fats that are found in fast food.